putuoka/c4it-blog/content/posts/2021/052-performance-improvements-14s-to-3s-part-2/article.md

 ---
 title: "14 to 2 seconds: how I improved the performance of an endpoint by 82% - part 2"
-path: '/blog/improving-application-performance-part2'
+path: "/blog/improving-application-performance-part2"
-tags: ["Performance","dotNET", "CSharp" , "MainArticle"]
+tags: ["Performance", "dotNET", "CSharp", "MainArticle"]
 featuredImage: "./cover.jpg"
-excerpt : "Language details may impact application performance.
+excerpt: "Language details may impact application performance.
 In this article we'll see some of the C# tips that brought me to improve my application.
 Singleton creation, StringBuilder and more!"
 created: 2021-03-09
 updated: 2021-03-09
 ---